Eastman Wind Ensemble

 About The Eastman Wind Ensemble

-Frederick Fennell first formulated the general concept of the wind ensemble at Eastman more than 50 years ago.
+Frederick Fennell first formulated the general concept of the wind ensemble at Eastman nearly 65 years ago.
 Under his leadership the group became known as the pioneering force in the symphonic wind band movement in the United States and abroad.
 A. Clyde Roller served as conductor between 1962 and 1964, continuing the tradition established by Fennell.
 Donald Hunsberger became conductor in 1965 and led the ensemble for 37 years to international prominence.
 The ensemble’s current director, Mark Davis Scatterday, was introduced as the fourth conductor of this prestigious group during the EWE’s 50th anniversary celebration on February 8, 2002.

 The Eastman Wind Ensemble celebrated its 50th anniversary in February 2002 with a conference of international scope on the wind ensemble and its music.
 The conference included the premiere of a new work from Pulitzer Prize-winning composer Bernard Rands.
 The anniversary also coincided with the release of a multi-CD set of recordings compiled by Warner Brothers from sessions in Japan and Rochester over the last several years.

 Between 1990 and 2004, the EWE has embarked on seven summer tours of Japan.
-These trips have been sponsored by Eastman Kodak and Sony Music Foundation, and have focused on demonstrating Eastman performance techniques and showcasing original works of the repertory.
+These trips were sponsored by Eastman Kodak and Sony Music Foundation, and focused on demonstrating Eastman performance techniques and showcasing original works of the repertory.
 Several of Hunsberger’s Wind Library publications originated as pieces specifically transcribed for these tours, as each tour also featured special arrangements by Hunsberger and Scatterday to display the capabilities of the Ensemble.